fosslinux/live-bootstrap/README.md

 We recompile `tcc` against musl.
 This is a two stage process.
 First we build tcc-0.9.27 that itself links to Mes C library but produces binaries linked to musl.
 Then we recompile newly produced tcc with itself.
 Interestingly, tcc-0.9.27 linked against musl is self hosting.
+Finally, we rebuild musl once more with the new `tcc`.

 #### Part 22: m4 1.4.7